garnettr/YouTube-API_browserDock/README.md

 ## How it works

-  In order for the app to access a users subscribed channels, google has a series of steps to authorize the app.
+  In order for the app to access a user’s subscribed channels, google has a series of steps to authorize the app.

 * It creates the redirect URL for Google's authorization server and provides a method to direct the user to that URL.
 * It handles the redirect from that server back to your application.